Salesforce MCP Server Setup Guide

 Section titled “Salesforce MCP Server Setup Guide”Overview

-Section titled “Overview”This guide walks you through setting up the Salesforce MCP server with OAuth 2.1 authentication in LMA.
-The Salesforce MCP server provides AI agents with the ability to query and interact with Salesforce data during meetings.
+Section titled “Overview”This guide walks you through setting up the Salesforce Platform MCP server with OAuth 2.1 authentication in LMA.
+Once connected, AI agents in LMA can query and interact with Salesforce data during meetings using the tools and prompts provided by Salesforce’s built-in MCP servers.

 Prerequisites